Nadia Shafei, Mohammad Saeed Hakhamaneshi*, Massoud Houshmand, Siavash Gerayeshnejad, Fardin Fathi and Sardar Sharifzadeh Pages 105 - 111 ( 7 )

 Background: Beta thalassemia is a common disorder with autosomal recessive inheritance.
-The most reliable diagnostic method is invasive techniques have the risk of miscarriage.
+The most prenatal diagnostic methods are the invasive techniques that have the risk of miscarriage.
 Now the non-invasive methods will be gradually alternative for these invasive techniques.

 Objective: The aim of this study is to evaluate and compare the diagnostic value of two non-invasive diagnostic methods for fetal thalassemia using cell free fetal DNA (cff-DNA) and nucleated RBC (NRBC) in one sampling community.

 Methods: 10 ml of blood was taken in two k3EDTA tube from 32 pregnant women (mean of gestational age = 11 weeks), who themselves and their husbands had minor thalassemia.
 One tube was used to enrich NRBC and other was used for cff-DNA extraction.
 NRBCs were isolated by MACS method and immunohistochemistry; the genome of stained cells was amplified by multiple displacement amplification (MDA) procedure.
 These products were used as template in b-globin segments PCR. cff-DNA was extracted by THP method and 300 bp areas were recovered from the agarose gel as fetus DNA.
 These DNA were used as template in touch down PCR to amplify b-globin gen. The amplified b-globin segments were sequenced and the results compared with CVS resul.